romkatv/powerlevel10k/README.md

 `prompt_char` in it. *Rainbow* and *Classic* styles have it only in the two-line configuration without left frame.

-If you value horizontal space or prefer minimalist aesthetics, disable *current time* and use *few icons*.
+If you value horizontal space or prefer minimalist aesthetics:

+- Use a monospace font, such as [the recommended font](#meslo-nerd-font-patched-for-powerlevel10k).
+  Non-monospace fonts require extra space after icons that are larger than a single column.
+- Use Lean style.
+Compared to Classic and Rainbow, it saves two characters per prompt segment.
+- Disable *current time* and *frame*.
+- Use *few icons*.
 The extra icons enabled by the *many icons* option primarily serve decorative function.
 Informative icons, such as background job indicator, will be shown either way.

 *Note*: You can run configuration wizard as many times as you like.
 Type `p10k configure` to try new prompt style.